EVERYTHING YOU NEED TO KNOW ABOUT DUST BUNNIES

-As the bunnies form, they collect other debris and dust mites.
-A gram of dust alone can contain thousands of dust mites, their waste causing sneezing and more serious health problems in those who are allergic.
-Just imagine the misery they unleash as part of a bunny-size clump!
+As they form, the dust bunnies collect additional debris and dust mites.
+A gram of dust can contain thousands of dust mites, their waste causing sneezing and more serious health problems in those who are allergic.
+Just imagine the misery they unleash as part of a bunny-sized clump!

 Where Do Dust Bunnies Live in My Home?

-- Under, around, and behind appliances – pull the fridge and stove out once a month or so to sweep the area clean.
+- Under, around and behind appliances – pull the fridge and stove out once a month to sweep the area clean.

-- Under and behind furniture – move couches and tables around as part of your cleaning routine to scare them out into the open.
+- Under and behind furniture – move couches and tables as part of your cleaning routine to corral dust bunnies.

-- Behind mattresses and box springs – the platform that holds your bed in place collects dust, so be sure to dust it every time you change the sheets.
+- Behind mattresses and box springs – the areas behind and underneath your bed collect dust, so be sure to dust them every time you change the sheets.

-- In anything with a pleat – if your curtains, bed skirt or lampshade has pleats, expect to find a dusty mess inside them.
+- In anything with a pleat – if your curtains, bed skirts or lampshades have pleats, expect to find a dusty mess inside them.

 One final tip: While dust bunnies don’t usually form on blinds and ceiling fans because of their constant use, that doesn’t mean their smaller particulate cousins don’t build up.
 Invest in dusting tools for these items to make cleaning them easy and not a dreaded chore.